edvisor-io/api-v2-docs/source/includes/_webhooks.md

 What happens: When a student is updated or created, we will send a `POST https://api.your-agency.com/webhook/edvisor` request with a body containing the changes that represent the event.

+## Responding to a webhook

+To acknowledge receipt of a webhook, your endpoint should return a 2xx HTTP status code.
+Any other information returned in the request headers or request body is ignored.
+All response codes outside this range, including 3xx codes, will indicate to Edvisor.io that you did not receive the webhook.
+This does mean that a URL redirection or a "Not Modified" response will be treated as a failure.

+If a webhook is not successfully received for any reason, Edvisor.io will continue trying to send the webhook once an hour for up to 3 days.

 ## Available events

 ### Student